 law of homicide.

-in the second paragraph beginning “A homicide can be lawful . . . .”
-If no
+the second paragraph beginning “A homicide can be lawful . . . .”
+If no instructions

-instructions will be given on offenses other than ﬁrst degree murder, do not give
+will be given on offenses other than first degree murder, do not give the last

 • Homicide Defined.
 People v.
 Antick (1975) 15 Cal.3d 79, 87 [123 Cal.Rptr.